davekaj/DEPRECATED-thegraph-bonding-curves/README.md

 - getIndexerCapacity (staking)
 - pending rewards (rewards manager)
 - add tests by querying the subgraph, and, running real tests. should work on dynamic queries

+## some thoughts on optimization
+- the decimal.js library seemed pretty good. but i removed it
+- BN js seems slow for us , we have noticed